Peter Saint-Andre: A Brutally Honest Résumé

 - Looking for a long-term relationship that would enable me to combine many aspects of my varied (some would say checkered) work history, I keep coming back to the multi-talented team at &yet.

-- Happily, the "yetis" have been thinking they might want me on board the bus, so we agree to join forces in building better ways for people to work together, including the Talky videochat service and development of custom communication apps.
+- Happily, the "yetis" have been thinking they might want me on board, so we agree to join forces in building better ways for people to work together, including the Talky videochat service and development of custom communication apps.

-- Immerse myself in business development and discover that I really enjoy early-stage consulting with customers!
+- After we lose our biggest customer, I immerse myself in business development and discover that I really enjoy early-stage consulting with customers!

-- Even though I love the folks at &yet, I find it impossible to resist my friend Jeremie's invitation to join him at Filament.
+- Even though I love many of the folks at &yet, I find it impossible to resist the invitation of my friend Jeremie Miller to join him at an Internet of Things startup called Filament.
 Few people get a chance to change the world once, as we did with Jabber.
-Even fewer get a chance to change the world twice, but we're doing precisely that at Filament by building a revolutionary platform for the Internet of Things.
-This is going to be huge!
+Even fewer get a chance to change the world twice, but we're doing precisely that by building a revolutionary platform for high-security devices from the ground up.

 Peter Saint-Andre > Technology